-If you’re hooked on the graphs you’ve already created, you can take your Excel skills to the next level with just a little bit of training.
+If you’re hooked on the graphs you’ve already created, you’ll be surprised where just a little more training can take you.
 You can pick up a few best-seller courses that combine Excel with basic business skills and give your resume a boost.
 We’re spotlighting a learning kit that packs a few of the most useful skills at a killer price.

 If you’re ready to start studying, it’s called the Microsoft Excel Bootcamp Bundle and it includes five modules and nearly 80 total hours of content.
 You can dig into beginner and advanced skills or move onto PivotTables and VBA skills.
 The best part is that you can do all of this and save over 95% right now.

-The Microsoft Excel Bootcamp Bundle has a total retail value of $1,725 but you can pick it up right now for just $39 on Tech Deals.
+The Microsoft Excel Bootcamp Bundle has a total retail value of $1,725 but you can get started now for just $39 on Tech Deals.
 Over 7,000 people have already signed up to boost their spreadsheet skills, so the learning kit must be doing something right.